SamsonPN/learn-go-with-tests/README.md

 * search for items in maps
   - map[key]
   - returns 2 values:
-    1. value of from (key, value) pair
+    1. value associated with key
-    2. bool if the key actual exists in the map
+    2. bool if the key actually exists in the map
       * reason being, if key does not exist in map, map[key] would return a zero-value, e.g. if map is of type map[string]int, then zero value would be 0
 * update items in maps
   - just have to do map[key] = newValue